galetaire/spahousing/pages/posts/stock.md

 import Image from 'next/image'

-# (a) Number of dwellings
+# Stock development

 [![Número de viviendas](/images/stockyearly.png)](/images/stockyearly.png)

+- **Number of dwellings**: new homes built annually since 1971.
-- **(1st) Number of dwellings**. **Left axis (bars)**: total number of new dwellings per year. **Right axis (line)**: existing dwellings per 1000 inhabitants.
+  - **Left axis (bars)**: total number of new dwellings per year.
+  - **Right axis (line)**: existing dwellings per 1000 inhabitants.

 [![Antiguedad de las viviendas](/images/stockperiods.png)](/images/stockperiods.png)

-- **(2nd) Construction period**: number of today existing dwellings per period of construction.
-The **red bar** is a final estimate based on the current pace of construction.
+- **Construction period**: number of today existing dwellings per period of construction.
+The **red bar** is a final estimate based on the current pace of construction (2021 = 95.000 per year).
+If the pace remains as 2021, the number of houses built between 2021 and 2040 will be of ≈1.800.000.

 [![Estoc y balance de viviendas](/images/stockbalance.png)](/images/stockbalance.png)

-- **(3rd) Housing surplus or deficit**: Difference between housing growth and population growth.
+- **Housing surplus or deficit**: difference between housing growth and population growth.
 Blue color implies housing surplus; yellow color implies housing deficit.

-# Interpretation and observations

-The **first chart** shows the number of new homes built annually since 1971, as well as the ratio of dwellings per thousand inhabitants.
-Some observations:

-- **Observation A**: The number of new dwellings remained almost always above 200 thousand dwellings, until the year 2009, when it dropped drastically.
-- **Observation B**: The number of dwellings per 1000 inhabitants increased rapidly from 1971 to 2000.

-About the dwellings by period of construction, **second chart**, most of the existing houses in Spain today were built between 1961 and 1980.
-If moving forward the pace remains at the rate shown in 2021 (95.000 per year), the number of houses built between 2021 and 2040 will be of ≈1.800.000.

-# (b) Cement consumption

 [![Consumo de cemento](/images/cement.png)](/images/cement.png)

+- **Cement consumption, Spain**.
   - **Left axis (bars)**: cement consumption per year, in metric tons.
   - **Right axis (line)**: real housing price[^1] in euros per square meter.

+# Interpretation and observations

+The evolution of the housing stock is a key factor in the supply balance.
+A couple of observations from the previous charts:

+- **Observation A**: the number of houses built per year dropped drastically in 2009.
+- **Observation B**: the number of houses per 1000 inhabitants increased from 1971 to 2000.
+- **Observation C**: most of the existing houses in Spain today were built between 1961 and 1980.
+- **Observation D**: the housing stock has experienced a couple of deficit years since 2017.
+- **Observation E**: the cement consumption and the real housing price correlate positively.

 # Data sources